onefortheboys

 Last week I was a guest for at the OneForTheBoys charity event.
 This event took place in the natural history museum in London.
 After the event and listening to what this charity wants to achieve it seemed right that MenStyleFashion does its part in getting the message across to our readers.
 Here I would like to share some helpful advice about men and cancer.

-Now I work with a lot of men and I am confident to say and most men don’t like to share much when it comes to health problems.
+Now I work with a lot of men and I am confident to say that most men don’t like to share much when it comes to health problems.
 They simply are embarrassed or in most cases choose to ignore the reality of what is happening to their body.
 By ignoring the problems diseases like cancer have time to develop, with chances of a successful cure diminishing.
 Why is it that men choose to ignore health problems?
-What is it about men who in 2014 are still too embarrassed to go to the doctor when it comes problems with their balls.
+What is it about men who in 2014 are still too embarrassed to go to the doctor when it comes to problems with their balls?

 Grow Some Balls